Rediscovering Ginninderra: A database:

 "Mr Davis's is the best ordered establishment that I have seen in the colony - neat, clean, not a rail out of place, everything seems to work by clockwork.
 It does the heart of a farming man good to see such a place, and the people on the estate seem to partake of the order around them, for a more respectable class of men and women I have never seen on any establishment" (Gillespie, 1992, p.25).

 In mid-century Palmerville was one of only four such habitations in the district, (along with 'Charnwood', 'Glenwood' and Campbells 'Belconon'), so it is not surprising perhaps that so many former employees, including many former convicts, were later to make a mark in the district on their own account.
 Edward Smith, who introduced horse ploughing to 'Ginninderra', became a top horse breeder and farming innovator; Edmund Ward, gardener, went on to farm and run a nursery business up the road at 'Nine Elms'; George Harcourt, bookkeeper, became a successful local farmer and store keeper; Richard and Samuel Shumack, shepherds, defied Davis's scepticism and made a success of farming as free selectors at Weetangera; John Coppin likewise - a shepherd for Davis, he became an independent landowner in 1878; convicts John Crinigan and John Butler (Snr) earned their freedom and eventually built homes on their small farms on the upper reaches of Ginninderra Creek.
+James Sunday worked for was head gardener at Ginninderra and later rented a farm from him near Gungahlin homestead and eventually purchased a farm at Bedellick where the family lived for many years.
 It is also well-known that the aboriginal cricketers Jimmy and Johnny Taylor, and Bobby Hamilton flourished at the Ginninderra estate.

 Despite thirty years or more of steady decline after the Davis' departure in 1877, the extent of the settlement at Palmerville was still in evidence in August 1914 when a detailed Federal government survey was undertaken.
 Freddie Johnston's survey notes identify the following structures (in his words):